 That said, long-term care communities with adequate resources and ongoing support can provide cares and services that enhance the resident’s quality of life.
 Many centers have focused on building a community of smaller homes and centers, like Connelly Home, to optimize support and provide adequate staff and service providers that meet the needs of every resident.

 Chicago Illinois Nursing Home Abuse Lawyers

-If you suspect your parent, grandparent or spouse is being abused or mistreated while a resident at Connelly Home, call Rosenfeld Injury Lawyers.
+If you suspect your parent, grandparent or spouse is being abused or mistreated while a resident at Connelly Home, call Rosenfeld Injury Lawyers LLC.
 Our skilled Chicago attorneys can file and successfully resolve your victim cases and hold those who caused your loved one harm financially accountable.